 Criminal Justice and Psychology, BS

-Her first co-op was at the U.S. Attorney’s Office in Boston as a legal support intern where she worked with paralegals and attorneys through trial prep, witness meetings, and mock hearings.
+Her first co-op was at the U.S. Attorney’s Office in Boston.
+As a legal support intern, Princess worked with paralegals and attorneys for trial prep, witness meetings, and mock hearings.

-“[My co-op] has already helped a lot, considering I’m pursuing a law and public policy minor, too.
-I feel like having the background knowledge, like, I know exactly how a paralegal works through this discovery, that’s been really helpful, just knowing the behind the scenes of how things are actually working.”
+“[My co-op] has helped a lot [to give me] background knowledge.
+I know exactly how a paralegal works through this discovery.
+That’s been really helpful, just knowing the behind the scenes of how things are actually working.”

 More Student Paths